co-ty-pleciesz/master_thesis_puzio/README.md

     1. Measures of information dynamics: how information is processed in complex systems, including measures of information storage and transfer;
     2. Empirical data analysis using the JIDT open-source software - http://github.com/jlizier/jidt (which is java version of what i use)

+## How this algorithm works
+1. Consider a simple network where nodes represent stochastic processes, and arrows indicate interactions between them.

+2. Let Y be the current target of interest.
+The nodes highlighted in blue represent the relevant sources Z={X1,X3,X4} i.e., the processes contributing to the current value of Yn​.

+3. To estimate the mTE for target Y, the relevant sources Z must first be inferred.
+Once identified, mTE from a single process (e.g., X3) to Y can be computed as conditional transfer entropy, accounting for the influence of other relevant sources in Z.

+4.The algorithm repeats this mTE estimation process for each source-target pair in the network, treating each node iteratively as the target and inferring its relevant sources.

+5. Results:
+   The algorithm typically returns a matrix of results.
+In the context of multivariate transfer entropy (mTE) estimation, this matrix represents the information transfer between each pair of source and target processes within the network.

+- The rows of the matrix correspond to the target processes.
+- The columns represent the source processes.
+- Each entry in the matrix contains the mTE value (the amount of information transfer) from a particular source process to a specific target process.

+This matrix shows how much information each source contributes to the prediction of each target process, providing a comprehensive view of the information flow across the network.
+The matrix can also be accompanied by p-values or statistical significance tests to indicate whether each mTE value is significant.

 ## Other research that uses this toolkit

  - [Brain Connectivity Analysis for EEG-Based Face Perception Task](https://app.dimensions.ai/details/publication/pub.1169254368)